hippocampi/netfilter-spooftcp/README.md

 Known issue
 ===========
 Incompatible with SNAT because the spoofed packets bypass nf_conntrack.

+Use **either** one of the workarounds below:
-Use `--masq` parameter as a workaround, but it won't work in case of port changes
+1. Use `--masq` parameter.
+It re-implements `MASQUERADE` statelessly, but it won't work in case of port changes or custom SNAT rules.
+2. [Patch the kernel](https://github.com/LGA1150/iptables-raw-POSTROUTING) to add a chain in `raw` table.
+The chain is hooked after SNAT.
+	Tested on kernel 4.14 and 4.19